Defence of democracy and neutrality

 The house where Ulrich Bräker, grew up in the remote landscape of harsh climate Dreyschlatt, belonging to the town of Lichtensteig in the region of the Toggenburg, Canton St. Gallen. |

-The father of The Poor Man of the Tockenburg, Johann Bräker was a heavily indebted farmer and nitrous boiler, who scrubbed walls and tore out parts of barns and old toilets saturated with nitrate, of which the liquid solution was boiled down for making blackpowder.
-This was not only a gruesom type of craftsmanship, but also stigmatized and often in conflict with local law and farmers, as the salpetremen were commissioned by ruling feudal authorities.
-Johann Bräker was notoriously indebted.
-At the age of 19, his son Ulrich Bräker, the later diary writer also was forced into the profession of salpetreman.
+The father of The Poor Man of the Tockenburg, Johann Bräker was a notoriously indebted farmer and nitrous boiler, who scrubbed walls and tore out parts of barns and old toilets saturated with nitrate, of which the liquid solution was boiled down for making blackpowder.
+This was not only a gruesom type of craftsmanship, but also stigmatized and often in conflict with local law and farmers, as the salpetremen were commissioned by superior feudal authorities.
+At the age of 19, his son Ulrich Bräker, the later diary writer, also was forced into the profession of salpetreman.
 He probably didn't have to tear out floors and parts of walls from farmhouses or barns, as other salpetremen did at the time, because there were many abandoned old farm buildings around in the Toggenburg then.
 Landowners and farmers in the Toggenburg of the 18th century often became impoverished and lost their holdings, according to the old records of the Ortsbürgergemeinde Wattwil that I once got to read when working as a local journalist.

 |